-A new paper, poor-means-test, studies the performance of various proxy-means testing methods using data for nine African countries.
+A new paper, “Poor Means Test” (with Caitlin Brown and Dominique van de Walle), studies the performance of various proxy-means testing methods using data for nine African countries.
 Standard proxy-means testing helps filter out the nonpoor, but excludes many poor people, thus diminishing the impact on poverty.
 Some methodological changes perform better, with a poverty-quantile method dominating in most cases.
 Even so, either a basic-income scheme or transfers using a simple demographic scorecard are found to do as well, or almost as well, in reducing poverty.

 However, even with a budget sufficient to eliminate poverty with full information, none of these targeting methods brings the poverty rate below about three-quarters of its initial value.
 The prevailing methods are particularly deficient in reaching the poorest.
 We should strive for something better.

 Effective antipoverty policies must consider all the relevant constraints in real-world settings.
 Incentive constraints–such as the scope for non-poor people to pretend they are poor so as to benefit from the policy–are clearly important, though they have sometimes been exaggerated; see the discussions in Chapters 1 and 10 of EOP.

 The discussion above also points to the importance of informational constraints, even when incentive effects are small.
 Some of the same factors that create and perpetuate poverty, including weak administrative capabilities, also make it harder to reach poor people.